MrSachinGoyal/E-Commerce-Data-Pipeline/README.md

    - **dim_products**: This table stores information about products sold on the e-commerce platform.
 It includes attributes like product ID, product name, category, price, and supplier ID.
    - **dim_customers**: This table stores information about customers who have made purchases on the platform.
 It includes attributes like customer ID, first name, last name, email address, and membership level.
-   - **fact_trxn_data**: This table stores transformed data, including information about each purchase.
+   - **fact_trxn_data**: This table stores transformed data such as information about each purchase.
 It includes attributes like transaction ID, customer ID, customer email (redundant with dim_customers table for ease of querying), product ID, product name (redundant with dim_products table for ease of querying), quantity purchased, supplier ID, price paid, transaction date, transaction type, payment type, and transaction status.
 The schema utilizes various encoding techniques like LZO and Delta for improved compression and performance.
 The fact table (fact_trxn_data) is configured with a distribution style and key for optimized data partitioning and querying.

 - **Data Generation and Upload:**
    - Mock data generator(python script) produce daily e-commerce transaction files.